bsy99615/MemDocAgent/README.md

 # MemDocAgent

 MemDocAgent is a framework for automatically generating high-quality documentation for software repositories.
-It uses a **Manager/Worker agent architecture** with a ReAct-based loop to produce documentation at three hierarchical levels: component (functions, methods, classes), module (packages/directories), and repository.

 ## Key Features